codeonlyjs/website/content/guide/templateInput.md

 ## Targeting a Sub-Object of a Component

-In the above examples, the input binding was targeted to the template's component.
+In the above examples, the input binding was targeted to a property of the component.

 To target a sub-object of the component, use dotted notation: